Students in Tumbler Ridge, B.C., begin returning to class following mass shooting

 It said the “tentative plan” for next week would be for secondary students to go to school from 10 a.m. to 2 p.m., but that “may change based on needs.”

-The district said a security company has been contracted to maintain a perimeter around the Tumbler Ridge Elementary campus, while RCMP have conducted a security review of the area and a camera system is to be installed.
+The update from the school district said a security company has been contracted to maintain a perimeter around the Tumbler Ridge Elementary campus, while RCMP have conducted a security review and a camera system was to be installed.

 The message said the two doors on each portable would be locked at all times and the elementary school doors would also be locked throughout the day.

-Two “safer school liaison” staff will remain at the site until the spring break, along with a district counselling team, the message said.
+Two “safer school liaison” staff will remain at the site until the spring break, along with a district counselling team, it said.

 The priority would be “emotional and physical safety through a trauma informed lens,” Fennell said in the letter.

-The B.C. government announced three days later, on Feb.
-16, that portable facilities would be set up for secondary students, after a pledge by Premier David Eby that “not one of you will ever be forced to go back to that school.”
+The B.C. government announced three days later that portable facilities would be set up for secondary students, after a pledge by Premier David Eby that “not one of you will ever be forced to go back to that school.”

 This report by The Canadian Press was first published Feb.
 26, 2026.